Skip to Content

 Our compassionate lawyers will work closely with you to understand your unique situation and help you navigate the complexities of child custody laws in Washington state.
 We will advocate for your rights and strive to achieve a custody arrangement that promotes the well-being and happiness of your child.

 By choosing Alpine Family Law, you can rest assured that your child's best interests will be at the forefront of our legal strategy.
-Contact us today to schedule a consultation and take the first step towards securing a brighter future for your child.
+Contact us today to schedule a consultation and take the first step toward securing a brighter future for your child.

 Can Child Custody Be Settled Out of Court in Washington?

 The easiest way to determine child custody is to come to an agreement, or a "parenting plan," outside of the courtroom.
 Once the terms of the agreement have been drafted, the court must approve it in order for it to take effect.
 A judge’s primary concern in approving the agreement will be whether it meets the child’s best interests.
 Our Redmond child custody lawyers will work with you to ensure that the agreement is reasonable and fair to all parties involved, which will then make the approval process as smooth as possible.
+Settling custody matters out of court can significantly reduce stress for all involved and also save on legal expenses and time.

 Does Washington State Favor Mothers in Custody?

 Custody defaults to the mother in Washington State when two unmarried parents have children.
 However, if the father establishes a paternity test, his legal rights as a parent will hold equal significance in family court.
+This ensures that both parents have the opportunity to present their capabilities to the court and advocate for a custody arrangement that best serves the child's interests.
+Fathers are encouraged to actively participate in the legal process to ensure equality in their parenting roles.

 What Goes Into A Parenting Plan?

 The parental caregivers of a child are both considered residential parents.
 Although the situation may be similar to joint custody, in Washington state that concept relates primarily to joint decision making regarding the child rather than physical custody.
 Also, "custody" has given way to the more favorable term "parenting" and the establishment of a "parenting plan."
+A well-drafted parenting plan outlines decision-making powers, the child's primary residence, parenting time, and the procedures if disagreements arise.

 A parenting plan schedule details certain factors in the upbringing of a child and governs issues such as the amount of time spent residing with each parent and at what time of the week/month/year that residency is to take place.